-The Aston Martin Vanquish features a sleek, carbon-fibre body wrapped around a storming 565bhp 6.0-litre V12 engine
+The Aston Martin Vanquish is a beautifully-designed supercar with a storming 6.0-litre V12 engine

 If you want to feel like James Bond every time you go for a drive, the Aston Martin Vanquish is the only option for you.
 Based on a bonded aluminium chassis, with all carbon-fibre bodywork (a first for Aston), this DBS replacement is the most advanced car the British carmaker has ever produced.
-Under the bonnet is a development of the 6.0-litre V12, which produces 565bhp – 55bhp more than the DBS.
-The interior has been completely redesigned, taking inspiration from the One-77 hypercar.
+Under the bonnet is a development of the 6.0-litre V12, which produces 565bhp in cars produced up until the end of 2014, and 568bhp afterwards.

 Our choice: Vanquish 6.0 V12

 For an Aston Martin to succeed it has to look good, and the Vanquish sticks closely to the formula used by its predecessors.
 The classic low-slung coupe proportions are hard to fault, while a smaller front grille, carbon-fibre splitter and LED running lights freshen up the front end.
 Prominent side strakes run down the side of the car, while a gorgeous one-piece carbon-fibre spoiler is part sculpture, part aerodynamic aid.

 On the inside, the cabin has a typically plush, hand-trimmed finish and an all-new centre console design.
 Touch-sensitive buttons vibrate when pressed, while all infotainment functions, including sat-nav and stereo controls, are integrated into the pop-up central screen.
 Unusually the steering wheel is squared-off on either side but it works well and the cabin is palatial as you would expect from a car that costs almost £200,000.
 When the Vanquish was upgraded at the end of 2014 Aston introduced a few new interior trim colours and options.